 Use warm massage oil with herbs added, such as Youthful Skin Massage Oil, as the herbs are chosen to penetrate the surface of the skin and reach the deeper layers and tissues, purifying and nourishing the shrotas of the skin.
 By gently massaging the whole body, you're also gently purifying other organs as well.
 Increasing circulation also helps purify the blood.
 Always follow your abhyanga with a warm (not hot) bath.
 If you don't have time for a bath, a shower can substitute.

-STEP TWO: Take Ayurvedic Detox Herbs (45 days)
+STEP TWO: Take Ayurvedic Herbs For Detoxification (45 Days)

 - Take two tablets of Elim-Tox morning and evening to cleanse the liver, the blood, the sweat glands and the elimination system.
 Take Elim-Tox-O instead if you have any symptoms of amavisha or if you have a Pitta imbalance.
 These powerful cleansers contain detoxifying herbs such as Indian sarsaparilla (hemidesmus indicus) and manjistha (Indian madder).
 Our Elim-Tox formulas are highly effective in flushing toxins from the liver, blood, sweat glands, and elimination system.
 Other herbs included in these formulas are Indian tinospora, rose petals and king of bitters (andrographis) to help balance and purify the liver.
 Indian sarsaparilla, red sandalwood, and neem leaf strengthen purification of toxins through the sweat glands and the skin.